 - Bibliotherapy about various relaxation and stress management techniques

-Also, there are many helpful relaxation and stress management resources available electronically.
-Check out smartphone apps, iTunes, YouTube and other resources for audio/video clips on mindfulness meditation, progressive muscle relaxation, guided imagery and other relaxation techniques.
-Here are a couple guided exercises for you to try right now:
+The Counseling Center has many helpful relaxation and stress management resources available online.
+Check out smartphone apps, iTunes, YouTube and other resources for audio/video clips on deep breathing, mindfulness meditation, progressive muscle relaxation, guided imagery and other relaxation techniques.
+For some of these resources, click on the “Videos & Resources” tab to the left.